-One mistake was that he/she was wearing gloves.
+The more serious mistakes were that he/she was wearing gloves.
 However, the more serious mistakes were that he/she flipped the wrong switch and failed to double-check before operating it.

 A person stung his/her finger with a syringe needle by mistake when he/she recapped it after use.